- Oops!Something went wrong.Please try again later.

 Britney's younger sister, Jamie Lynn Spears, (who has been vocal about defending her sibling's health issues on social media) then appeared to be taking a more active role in managing the pop icon's finances.
 The LA Times reported that in a court filing, Jamie Lynn was named as trustee of the estate set up to protect Britney's children financially in the event of her death, and is requesting that all of those assets be consolidated into accounts wherein she is the custodian.

-Towards the end of last year, Britney Spears' lawyer, Samuel D Ingham III, described her mental state as "comatose".
-According to a report from TMZ, Ingham told a court judge that the Toxic hitmaker doesn't want to perform again, but that her father is intent on her career continuing.
+Towards the end of last year, Britney Spears' former lawyer, Samuel D Ingham III, is said to have described her mental state as "comatose".
+According to a report from TMZ, Ingham also told a court judge that the Toxic hitmaker doesn't want to perform again, but that her father is intent on her career continuing.

 You Might Also Like